 It is very difficult to estimate the true cost of fraud to the U.S. economy, but some experts put it between $40 billion and $50 billion.
 Those figures probably only account for fraud on the retail level, but there are several other categories of fraud that would push the number to unimaginable levels.

 The National Health Care Anti-Fraud Association estimates health care fraud costs the U.S. at $68 billion in 2017, a number many consider very conservative.
 It could be four times that much, mostly in bogus claims against Medicaid and Medicare.
 The IRS, which has focused far more attention on fraudulent clams, said it stopped 787,000 confirmed identity thefts worth about $4 billion in the first nine months of 2016.

 The list of fraud’s impacct on the economy goes on and on.
 About the only thing everyone can agree on is that the cost for businesses and consumers is enormous.

 The definition for consumer fraud is any instance in which an individual suffers a financial or personal loss because of unfair, deceptive, false, illegitimate or misleading business practices.
 Consumer fraud targets the most naïve segments of the population, with the elderly and college students being the most frequent victims, but the truth is that even the savviest customer can be a target.

 In the United States, the Federal Trade Commission (FTC) is the government agency responsible for protecting American consumers from deceptive, unfair and fraudulent business practices.
-The newly formed Consumer Financial Protection Bureau (CFPB) has joined the fight, primarily focusing on student loan, mortgage and other banking-related scams.
+The Consumer Financial Protection Bureau (CFPB) has joined the fight, primarily focusing on student loan, mortgage and other banking-related scams.